-Trump economic adviser Kudlow in good condition after heart attack
+Trump economic adviser Kudlow in 'good' condition after heart attack

 A longtime television commentator, Kudlow, 70, was hired by Trump in March to replace Gary Cohn as director of the National Economic Council.

 Kudlow joined the president at the Group of Seven summit in Quebec on Friday and Saturday.
-He did several media interviews on Sunday to vigorously defend Trump after the president’s trade spat with summit host Canadian Prime Minister Justin Trudeau.
+He did several media interviews on Sunday to vigorously defend Trump amid a trade spat between the president and Canadian Prime Minister Justin Trudeau.

-Trudeau, in a news conference on Saturday, reiterated his strong objections to steep tariffs on Canadian exports of steel and aluminum to the United States.
+Trudeau, in a news conference on Saturday, had reiterated his strong objections to steep U.S. tariffs on Canadian exports of steel and aluminum.
 In return, Trump called the Canadian leader “very dishonest” and “weak,” and said the United States would not endorse a joint G7 communique.

-In an interview with CNN on Sunday, Kudlow said: “(Trudeau) really kind of stabbed us in the back.”
+In an interview with CNN on Sunday, Kudlow said Trudeau “really kind of stabbed us in the back.”

 Kudlow, a Republican who served as an economic adviser to former President Ronald Reagan in the 1980s and also worked on Wall Street, is an ardent advocate of “supply side” economic policies that focus on cutting taxes and reducing regulations.